lucassarchis/lucassarchis/README.md

 ## Projects

-You can find more details about these projects and others in my [portfolio](https://lucassarchis.com/).
+You can find details about my projects in my [portfolio](https://lucassarchis.com/).

 ## Github Stats